-Wasp venom, which is injected into you when you are stung
+Wasp venom is poisonous.
+It is injected into you when you are stung .

 - Severe decrease in blood pressure

-Call poison control or a hospital emergency room for guidance if the person has an allergic reaction (severe swelling or difficulty breathing).
-It may be necessary to go to the hospital if the reaction is severe.
+Call 911 if the person has an allergic reaction (severe swelling or difficulty breathing).
+You may need to go to the hospital if the reaction is severe.

 To remove the bee stinger: